 Finding correct cut settings for materials (Test Cut feature)

-The Silhouette Cut Settings also includes a Speed level to control the speed at which the job is cut.
-The speed is generally only necessary to adjust for specific materials that may require the blade to move at slower speeds around corners or intricate detailed parts of the image.
-Faster levels are available to enable the overall cutting process to go faster.
-You may wish to slow down the Speed level if you are finding that certain parts of the design at corners are not cutting as well, if the material is being lifted from the backing during the cutting process, or if the start/end point of an image is not matching up exactly.
+Speed - This setting controls the speed at which the machine operates, meaning the left/right movement of the blade carriage as well as the in/out movement of the roller bar feeding the mat/material in and out of the machine.
+Faster levels are available to make the overall cutting process to go faster.
+You may wish to lower the Speed level if you are finding that certain parts of the design are tearing (most often in the corners of the design), or if the material is being lifted from the backing during the cutting process.

 Force/Thickness - (This setting is labeled as "Force" for software version 4.0 and above.
 It is alternately labeled as "Thickness" in lower software versions.)
 This setting controls how hard the blade is pressing down.
 If your material is tearing and cutting too deeply, you will want to reduce the Force.
 If the blade is not cutting all the way through the material, or just scoring the surface, you can increase the force to achieve a better result.

 Additional Cut Settings

 Passes/Double Cut - (This setting is labeled as "Passes" for software version 4.0 and above.
 It is alternately labeled as "Double Cut" in lower software versions.)
 This number tells the machine how many times it should cut the design.
 It has a default setting of "1" for most materials.
 For some thicker materials, such as Chipboard, it may be increased as needed.
 If you are cutting a thicker or denser material and it is not cutting through after increasing other settings, you may wish to increase the number of Passes in order to provide a cleaner or more complete cut.